petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-your-liferay-cloud-stack.md

-# Upgrading Your DXP Cloud Stack
+# Upgrading Your Liferay Cloud Stack

 Upgrading your repository to use the new structure in Liferay Cloud version 4 allows you to take advantage of Liferay Workspace within your repository, keep your services up to date, and use a range of new and updated features.